sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 This project specifically focuses on diabetic patients aged 40-60—a key demographic due to their dual vulnerability and societal role.
 This age group represents a substantial portion of the working population, meaning that mitigating their risk not only saves lives but also preserves healthcare resources and supports societal productivity.

-#### **Problem Statement**
+### **Problem Statement**

-The primary goal of this project is to develop a machine learning model that can predict which diabetic inpatients are most at risk of developing severe COVID-19 complications.
+The primary goal of this project is to develop a machine-learning model that can predict which diabetic inpatients are most at risk of developing severe COVID-19 complications.
 By identifying these high-risk patients early, hospitals can implement timely interventions, reduce ICU admissions, and optimize resource allocation.
 This approach not only enhances patient outcomes but also helps alleviate the financial burden on healthcare systems by reducing unnecessary treatments and extended hospital stays.

-#### **Why Focus on Diabetic Patients?**
+### **Why Focus on Diabetic Patients?**

 Diabetic patients are disproportionately affected by COVID-19, facing a combination of factors that make them more susceptible to severe outcomes: